+MINISTER FOR INDUSTRIAL RELATIONS

 1. TITLE: Travelling and Relieving Expenses

-2. PURPOSE: To compensate employees for expenses incurred when required to travel on official duty or to relieve another officer or to perform special duty away from the employee's usual place of work
+2. PURPOSE: To compensate employees for expenses incurred when required to

+travel on official duty or to relieve another officer or to perform special duty away from the employee's usual place of work.

 3. LEGISLATIVE

 PROVISION: Section 34(2) of the Public Service Act 1996.

 4. APPLICATION: This directive applies to -

 public service officers; and

 • temporary employees engaged under section 113(2)(a) of the Public

 Service Act 1996.

-This directive does not apply to-

-• general employees engaged under section 112(2)(a) of the Public employees engaged on a casual basis under sections 112((2)(b) and

-Service Act 1996; and

-113(2)(b) of the Public Service Act 1996;

-5. STANDARD: The conditions and entitlements prescribed in the Schedules apply.

-6. EFFECTIVE

-DATE: This directive is to operate from 1 October 2000.

-7. VARIATION: The provisions in the Schedules may be varied in accordance with certified agreements made under Chapter 6, Part 1 of the Industrial Relations Act 1999 or decisions of an industrial tribunal of competent jurisdiction.
+This directive does not apply togeneral employees engaged under section 112(2)(a) of the Public Service Act 1996; and • employees engaged on a casual basis under sections 112(2)(b) and 113(2)(b) of the Public Service Act 1996.
+5. STANDARD: The conditions prescribed in the Schedules apply.
+6. EFFECTIVE DATE: This directive is to operate from 1 April 2002.
+7. VARIATION: The provisions in the Schedule may be varied in accordance with certified agreements made under Chapter 6, Part 1 of the Industrial Relations Act 1999 or decisions of an industrial tribunal of competent jurisdiction.